You are a Trustee of a Special Needs Trust: What Do You Do Now?

 Note also that you can pay for certain medications and alternative health treatments if they are not covered by Medicaid or other benefit programs.
 When the trust or beneficiary purchases a home, ISM can arise in each month when the trust pays the beneficiary's mortgage payments, property taxes, insurance required by the mortgage lender, or utilities (garbage, water, gas, and electricity).

 If you do give ISM to the beneficiary, his or her SSI benefits will be reduced as well, but not on a dollar-for-dollar basis, like with cash.
-There are two different formulas that Social Security uses to reduce the SSI benefits for a person who receives ISM.
+There are two different formulas that the SSA uses to reduce the SSI benefits for a person who receives ISM.
 Which formula depends on the household and living arrangements of the SSI recipient.
 Determining which rule and how it applies can be complicated and quite detailed, like income or estate tax planning.
 So, if you have concerns or questions about the impact of ISM distributions from your trust on your beneficiary, you should seek the assistance of a qualified attorney.

 NOTE: The SSA rules regarding conservatorships (or guardianships, as they are called in some states) take a completely different approach.
 Those rules consider funds in a conservatorship as available for an individual's support and maintenance.
 It is therefore important to administer the trust properly and consider the consequences of placing assets in a conservatorship for the beneficiary.

-The director of the United States Centers for Medicare & Medicaid Services, charged by Congress to implement the Medicaid programs, has advised all State Medicaid Directors on how to treat Medicaid payback trusts.
-That memo indicated that States have the right to "monitor distributions from the trusts to be sure the funds are used for the benefit of the disabled person."
+The director of the United States Centers for Medicare and Medicaid Services, charged by Congress to implement the Medicaid programs, has advised all State Medicaid Directors on how to treat Medicaid payback trusts.
+That memo indicated that states have the right to "monitor distributions from the trusts to be sure the funds are used for the benefit of the disabled person."
 Such a demand for verification of trust disbursements is therefore likely, and you should expect it.
 You must also be responsive to requests for information from DHS regarding the trust and expenditures from the trust.

 III.
 Reporting Requirements